Nec-tar-ine. It does conjure up in my mind the image of a potful of delicious nectar. Well, it sure is so. And so are the benefits of nectarines.

 |Vitamin E||0.77 mg||5%|

 Beta-carotene and vitamin C are powerful antioxidants that strengthen immunity and prevent the onset of lethal diseases (2).

 Lutein can reduce the risk of cataracts and age-related macular degeneration.
 One nectarine contains about 150 micrograms of lutein.

-And by the way, we spoke of calories, didn’t we?
-One small nectarine has just about 57 calories.
+And by the way, we spoke of nectarine calories, didn’t we?
+How many calories in a nectarine?
+Well, one small nectarine has just about 57 calories.
 And 1.2 grams of protein.

 Speaking of carbohydrates, one cup of sliced nectarines contains 15 grams of the nutrient – of which, 2.4 grams is in the form of dietary fiber.